FederatedScopeTeam/FederatedScopeTeam.github.io/_docs/05-algozoo.md

 ```
 <a name="r0M1W"></a>
 #### FedOpt
-`FedOpt`[2] is an advanced distributed optimization method in federated learning.
-Compare with `FedAvg`, it permits the server to update weights rather than simply averaging the collected weights.
+FedOpt [2] is an advanced distributed optimization method in federated learning.
+Compare with FedAvg, it permits the server to update weights rather than simply averaging the collected weights.
 More details can be found in `federatedscope/core/aggregator.py`.

-Similar with `FedAvg`, we perform some evaluation of `FedAvg`on different tasks.
+Similar with FedAvg, we perform some evaluation of FedAvg on different tasks.

 | Task | Data | Learning rate (Server) | Accuracy(%) |
 | --- | --- | --- | --- |